Birthgap — global fertility and the timing of parenthood

 Global average (2024): 36.1% · European average (2024): 34.6%

-The Birthgap Generational Indicator (TFG) reached 39.1% in 2024, corresponding to a total fertility rate of 1.26.
-This represents very little change compared to 2023, when the value was 39.5%.
-Over the past five years, the indicator has been trending upward, averaging 36.2% between 2020 and 2024.
-The current figure is significantly higher than the 2000s average of 21.7%, marking an increase of about 17.4 percentage points.
-Luxembourg holds the 14th position globally among 38 countries and ranks 9th within Europe out of 31 nations.
+The Birthgap Generational Indicator (TFG) stands at 39.1% in 2024, corresponding to a total fertility rate of 1.26.
+This figure remains nearly unchanged from 2023, with a slight decrease of 0.4 percentage points.
+Over the past five years, the indicator has shown an upward trend, averaging 36.2% from 2020 to 2024.
+When compared to the 2000s average of 21.7%, the current level is approximately 17.4 percentage points higher.
+Internationally, Luxembourg holds the 14th position out of 38 countries, and within Europe, it is ranked 9th among 31 nations.

 Birthgap Generational Indicator (TFG) over the decades